celwell20/ME-405-Term-Project/README.md

 ## Additional Contents and Files

 ### Kinematic Derivation
-The following calculations derive the relationship between the angle of the motor shaft and the angle of the corresponding wheel.
+The following calculations derive the relationship between the angle of the motor shaft and the angle of the corresponding wheel. <br>
 ![kinematics1](kine1.PNG)
 ![kinematics2](kine2.PNG)